Ode to My Family

-"Ode to My Family" is a song by Irish band the Cranberries, released on 21 November 1994 as the second single from their second studio album, No Need to Argue (1994).
-The song was a hit in Oceania and several European countries, topping the charts in Iceland, and reaching number four in France, number five in Australia, and number eight in New Zealand.
+"Ode to My Family" is a song by Irish band the Cranberries, released on 21 November 1994 by Island Records as the second single from their second studio album, No Need to Argue (1994).
+The song was written by bandmembers Dolores O'Riordan and Noel Hogan, and produced by Stephen Street.
+It was a hit in Oceania and several European countries, topping the charts in Iceland, and reaching number four in France, number five in Australia, and number eight in New Zealand.
+Its accompanying music video was directed by Samuel Bayer.
 In 2017, the song was released as an acoustic, stripped down version on the band's Something Else album.